 • Build on relationship strengths and address problematic areas

 • Strengthen support network

 • Form a valuable bond with a couple who are modeling what a healthy marriage looks like

 Contact the church office for more information, by e-mail or phone at 517-322-2000.

 The women of South have a passion to serve women cross-culturally.
 Each year we send a group of 8-12 women to encourage and facilitate biblical training of other women in Asia.
-Our next group will be traveling in the fall of 2019.
 If you would like more information on being a part of women serving women cross-culturally please contact us.

 Equippers 2019 Resources – Ministering to Women

 - Grace for Nurturing Others (Gloria Furman)